CodeMyst/CodeMyst/README.md

 ### hello im codemyst

-currently working on [pastemyst-v2](https://github.com/codemyst/pastemyst-v2), a simple website for sharing code
+creator of [pastemyst](https://paste.myst.rs/) - a powerful website for storing and sharing text and code snippets. completely free and open source.

-also learning about graphics and game engine programming (from scratch).
+learning about graphics and game engine programming (from scratch).

 you can reach me by my email: [code@myst.rs](mailto:code@myst.rs)